3

 1

 • Thanks for getting back to me; actually the new cat is no longer with us (sadly) as she turned out to be an Alpha female and had to go back to the shelter.
 I hope they find a great home for her, she's a cool little kitty!
-Jan 28, 2015 at 16:17
+Commented Jan 28, 2015 at 16:17

 Your Answer